ys/libraclips/README.md

 This class just needs to implements two methods

 * `#accepts?(dataclip)` This method permits to find a transform function for current dataclip
-* `#call(dataclip, options)` This is the actual transformation method.
+* `#transform` This is the actual transformation method.
 It should returns the metrics ready for Librato.
+Dataclip and measurement are injected and available via `D2L::TransformFunction::Base`

 #### Class skeleton